24 Hours Hotline: +86 137-3541-1378

 1. Shengjianbao

-· Historical Origin: Originated in the 1920s as a workers' breakfast.
-The "Yaba Shengjian" (Mute's Pan-Fried Buns) legend says its creator was mute, hence the name.
+· Historical Origin: Created in the 1920s as a popular worker’s breakfast.
+Famous “Yaba Shengjian” is named after its legendary mute founder.

 · Preparation Secrets:

-· Best Way to Eat: Wait 1 minute after serving to avoid burning your mouth.
-Bite a small hole first to sip the broth.
+· Best Way to Eat: Let cool 1 minute first.
+Bite a small opening, sip the soup, then enjoy the whole bun.

 · Recommended Restaurant: Yaba Shengjian near Linqian Street - the most legendary queue-worthy spot.